BlockChainCaffe/Algorand_app_basics/README.md

 <br/>

-### Step5: manual deploy
+### Step5: Deploy
-This step allows for raw/low-level manual deploy.
-Use this to get a grasp of how deploy works.
+This step deploys the contract to the selected network using the parameters stored in the `shelves.db`.

 Run the `deploy.py` program.
-It will get the values from `shelve.db` and use them to deploy the contract.
-Unless some error occurs the program will be deployed and you'll get:
+Unless some error occurs the app will be deployed and you'll get:
 - application ID
 - application account address
+- deploy transaction ID
 - link to inspect the deployed contract in Lora explorer

-The deploy account will also fund the application account
+The deploy.py script will also fund the application account and show the results and some details of the transactions involved.
+You can then see the transactions using LORA.

 <br/>